therealmbittarelli/design-patterns-exploration/README.md

 # design-patterns-exploration

-## Running list of patterns with examples in this repo
+## Patterns with examples in this repo
 - Adapter
 - Bridge
 - Builder